namigabbasov/Causal-Inference/ReadMe.md

 - Metalearners: S-learner, T-learner, and X-learner frameworks
 - Causal forests for heterogeneous treatment effects
 - Double machine learning for high-dimensional causal inference
-- Ethical considerations in using machine learning for causal inference

 ### Readings
 - [Belloni, Alexandre, Victor Chernozhukov, and Christian Hansen.
 2014.
 “High-Dimensional Methods and Inference on Structural and Treatment Effects.” *Journal of Economic Perspectives* 28(2): 29–50.](https://doi.org/10.1257/jep.28.2.29)